wistia/wistia-open-docs/_posts/plans-comparison.md

   features they include.
 The table below lists the features on each plan, so that you can choose one that is right for you from both a pricing and value perspective.</p>
-  <p>Wistia's premium feature Test Drive includes two weeks of access to all
+  <p>Wistia's premium feature Test Drive includes two weeks of access to <em>nearly</em> all the features listed below, with just a small handful of exceptions: Domain Restriction, IP Filtering, and CNAME-ing your account URL.
+Disabling those features after they're turned on would be pretty hairy, but they work just like you'd expect!</p>
-  features listed below.</p>
 ---

 ## Features Comparison